TricksterGuy/TileMapEditor/README.md

 Compiling
 ---------
-To compile this program you will need the following things
+To compile this program you will need the following things installed
 	1. Cmake
 	2. wxWidgets 3.0
 	3. Boost 1.54
 	4. ImageMagick (Magick++ specifically)

+To set up the build environment run cmake